 of the main index about hosting The Retrogaming Times, what is that all

 A: In 1997 a free online retrogaming magazine called Retrogaming Times was launched and ran for many years before being discontinued.
-At the time of its discontinuation, a number of writers for the magazine expressed the desire to continue on and Retrogaming Times Monthly was born.
+At the time of its discontinuation, a number of writers from the newsletter expressed the desire to continue on and Retrogaming Times Monthly was born.
 I served as a Contributing Writer at Retrogaming Times Monthly from 2004 - 2013.
 In early 2014, Retrogaming Times Monthly shut down and stopped publication.
-In early 2016 the newsletter was revived yet again as The Retrogaming Times.
+In early 2016 I spearheaded the revival of the newsletter yet again as The Retrogaming Times.
 I am currently serving as Chief Editor and plan on doing so indefinitely.
 I am also hosting the newsletter at classicplastic.net although it is being contained and published as a wholly separate entity.
 So while The Retrogaming Times is hosted here, while I am the Chief Editor, it really truly belongs to those who contribute to it.

 Q: How long do you plan on maintaining

 A: Indefinitely.
 Features may come and go but I plan on having ClassicPlastic.net around for a long, long, long time.
 Additionally David's Video Game Insanity will probably stick around as well.
-David's Video Game Insanity is actually the natural progression of a number of small sites/pages from over a decade ago.
-I suppose one could say I had been leading up to this for quite some time.
+Additionally with The Retrogaming Times now hosted here, along with its massive Legacy Archive, count on ClassicPlastic.net being in it for the long haul.

 If you have any other questions or just